What is a calorie?

 It’s easier to track the hours of healthy eating than calories.
 If you know that you will only eat in a limited time window of 6 to 8 hours per day, the rest of your time becomes available for real activity.

-A calorie is a calorie only if it is incinerated in a bomb calorimeter, and the heat given off measured.
+A calorie is a calorie only if it is incinerated in a bomb calorimeter, and the heat is given off is measured.
 Biologically derived calories from different foods have entirely different metabolic effects on the human body.
 Equal calorie portions of sugar, alcohol, meat or olive oil have widely differing effects on hormonal systems such as insulin, and satiety signals such as cholecystokinin or peptide YY.
 It is irrelevant how many calories a portion of food on a plate contains.
 What matters is how our body responds to the ingestion and absorption of those calories, how they are metabolized, and the resulting level of satiety (fullness).

 The current caloric reduction strategies promoted for weight loss are ineffective.
 Using the standard calorie reduction approach produces a probability of attaining a normal weight at 1 in 167, generating a greater than 99% failure rate.